Chucktesta420/CongenicaTasks/Task4/README.md

 Moved test data to 'tests\input_data'.
 After running test output data of upper_case_file.py should be inside 'tests\output_data' directory.
+If adding more inputs, they should have the word "input" in it (e. g. betty.input.txt or betty (input).txt)